 The group returns to Naboo to lead their own rebellion against the new Trade Federation control and Padme forms an alliance with the Gungans, a group of amphibian humanoids with whom relations have generally been strained.
 After retaking the royal palace (in which the Jedi Knights were forced to confront Darth Maul) Naboo is returned to the control of the planet’s native inhabitants and the alliance with the Gungans continues.

 At the beginning of the second film, Padme has assumed the post of Senator to the Galactic Senate as the representative of Naboo as she was forced to stand down as Queen due to the stipulations which she herself enacted and later had to enforce.
 The Trade Federation is still seeking revenge against her for her earlier actions on Naboo and numerous assassination attempts take place.
-She is assigned a pair of Jedi protector, Obi Wan Kenobi and Anakin Skywalker.
-When Obi Wan is later drawn off by an investigation which leads him to Geonosis, Padme is left in the care of Anakin.
+She is assigned a pair of Jedi protectors, Obi-Wan Kenobi, and Anakin Skywalker.
+When Obi-Wan is later drawn off by an investigation that leads him to Geonosis, Padme is left in the care of Anakin.

 They are captured on Geonosis and are planned to be executed together in a public arena, but admit their love for each other first.
 While fighting back against the monsters chosen to devour the trio, a group of Jedi intervenes and later Jedi Master Yoda intervenes with the Clone Army.
 They are able to once again defeat the Trade Federation but Count Dooku manages to escape.
 Anakin and Padme are soon after wed to one another on Naboo.